JiayingChen0307/portfolio/README.md

 # Projects

-# Evaluation of the impacts of GEF projects on children's health conditions in Kenya
+## Evaluation of the impacts of GEF projects on children's health conditions in Kenya

-# Predicting Online Sales with Users' First impression
+## Predicting Online Sales with Users' First impression

-# Amazon Delivery Network
+## Amazon Delivery Network [GitHub]

-# Predicting Road Roughness with CNN using satellite images
+## Predicting Road Roughness with CNN using satellite images